ETO Logo

 Relevant GitHub repositories

-• For each cluster, we display the GitHub repositories that most frequently appear in the titles, abstracts, fulltext (where available from CNKI or arXiv as of October 2021) of the papers in the cluster, or that are linked to the paper via Papers with Code.
+• For each cluster, we display the GitHub repositories that most frequently appear in the titles, abstracts, or fulltext (where available from Semantic Scholar or arXiv as of October 2021) of the papers in the cluster; that are linked to the paper via Papers with Code; or that we were able to link to a paper using a DOI present in the repository’s README.

 Sources and methodology